 Some of the more popular destinations for Spanish study in Latin America are Argentina, Chile and Costa Rica.
 These are relatively stable and better-off places with good universities and a history of welcoming foreign students.

 The disadvantage of these places is that you won’t be alone.
-If your goal is to “lose yourself” in a Latin American culture, you can certainly do it anywhere, but it will take more effort if there are lots of other foreign students around.
+If your goal is to “lose yourself” in Latin American culture, you can certainly do it anywhere, but it will take more effort if there are lots of other foreign students around.

 I went to Santiago, Chile on a study abroad program in university because my study abroad counselor had nothing much to say when I asked where she thought I should go, and handed me a brochure seemingly at random.

-Making your own decision based on your personal interests and course of study is of course great advice, but here’s what I wish someone had said to me then, a bit more simply:
+Making your own decision based on your personal interests and course of study is definitely great advice, but here’s what I wish someone had said to me then, a bit more simply:

 6. Pick up local dialects